This mango banana smoothie is creamy, delicious and sweet. You’ll love this perfect summer treat!

 - Rhubarb Strawberry Smoothie from She Wears Many Hats

-- 2 cups skim milk (or milk of your choice)
+- 1 cup skim milk (or milk of your choice), more as needed

 - 1 tablespoon honey, optional

-- Mix all ingredients together in a blender and blend until smooth.
+- Add all ingredients to a blender and blend until smooth.
 Serve immediately.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.